Money and duty free for Vietnam

 The following items may be freely imported into Vietnam by travellers without incurring customs duty:

-• 1.5L of spirits over 22% volume or 2L of fortified wines or liqueurs under 22% volume or 3L of other alcoholic drinks.
+• 1.5L of spirits over 20% volume or 2L of fortified wines or liqueurs under 20% volume or 3L of beer (by travellers 18 years of age and older).

 • Other goods to the value of ₫10,000,000.